Matex600/Fat-Stack-Coffee/README.md

 I have created my user stories and epics using an agile approach and would like to continue improving on this aspect in the future with newer and updated previous projects.

-I am planning to expand my knowledge on user stories and epics in the future and greatly expand them.
+I am planning to expand my knowledge of user stories and epics in the future and greatly expand them.

-Future user stories planned for next sprint review.
+Future user stories are planned for the next sprint review.

-- As a customer I will experience greater performance on the site.
+- As a customer, I will experience greater performance on the site.

-- As a site owner I can the same products with different colours in one product.
+- As a site owner I can the same products with different colors in one product.

-- As a customer I can enter my post code or zip code and can select my address from a drop down input.
+- As a customer, I can enter my postcode or zip code and can select my address from a drop-down input.

 - As a customer entering details I can see input validation while I am typing in my details so I can be reminded and correct them.